PayPal Webhooks: IPN vs Webhooks, Implementation Guide

 Payment Confirmations

-Listen for PAYMENT.CAPTURE.COMPLETED to trigger order fulfillment, send confirmation emails, and update inventory.
+Listen for CHECKOUT.ORDER.APPROVED to capture the payment, then PAYMENT.CAPTURE.COMPLETED to trigger fulfillment, send confirmation emails, and update inventory.

 Subscription Management